Reed-Compbio-Classes/bio331-syllabus/doc/policies.md

 There are many online resources for python, including python modules that have pre-packaged functions, the [python standard library reference](https://docs.python.org/3.13/library/index.html), and user help threads like StackOverflow.
 Generative AI is technology that is trained to generate text, images, or code from natural language prompts.
 Two examples of generative AI that you might have seen before are ChatGPT (which returns text based on prompts) and GitHub Copilot (which returns code based on prompts).

 You may always use the resources linked from Moodle.
-This policy lays out the scope of what is allowed beyond the Moodle resources.
+This policy lays out the scope of what is allowed beyond the Moodle resources. **New this year,** each assignment and the research project will include a "Resources Used" section, where you should explain what resources you used and how you used them.

 ### Programming Assignments

 The fact is, online resources and generative AI might do a good job with some of the programming assignments.
 But the assignments are designed for _you_ to learn about graph algorithms, which can only happen if _you_ write the code.
 The [course goals](goals.md) of this class include implementing graph algorithms and applying them to biological networks - if you use online resources or generative AI, you are not demonstrating what you have learned.

 1. Do not use python packages that provide code for working with graphs (e.g., `networkx` or `igraph`) or other math/stats packages (e.g., `scipy` or `numpy`) unless otherwise directed.
-You _may_ use `pandas` to manage datasets, but check with Anna before using any of the built-in functions.
+You _may_ use `pandas` to manage datasets, but check with me before using any of the built-in functions.

-2. You may look up basic Python syntax online (using either a search engine or, **new this year,** using generative AI).
+2. You may look up basic Python syntax online (using either a search engine or generative AI).
 Some examples of basic syntax are "how do I structure a double FOR loop?"
 "How do I sort a list?"
-"How do I initialize a dictionary"?.

-3. **New this year,** you may use generative AI to help debug your code.
-If you do, you must add a comment with the ChatGPT prompt you provided.
+"How do I initialize a dictionary?".
+You may use generative AI to help debug your code.

-4. You may not look up the code for entire functions that are part of an assignment or lab (e.g., calculating the degree distribution of a graph or the shortest paths algorithm).
+3. You may not look up the code for entire functions that are part of an assignment or lab (e.g., calculating the degree distribution of a graph or the shortest paths algorithm).
 While it may take some time for you to write these functions yourself, they are important for the learning goals in the class.

-When in doubt, "cite" your online resources in the comments of your code.

-### Quizzes
+### Exams

-The quizzes are intended to be done on your own with your notes and the resources available on Moodle.
-They are an assessment of your understanding of biological networks and graph algorithms, so online resources (beyond the ones linked from Moodle) and generative AI are not allowed for quizzes.
+The exams are intended to be done on your own with your notes and the resources available on Moodle.
+They are an assessment of your understanding of biological networks and graph algorithms, so online resources (beyond the ones linked from Moodle) and generative AI are not allowed for exams.

 ### Research Project